 Investing in France from Switzerland: Mortgage Guide 2026

-Are you living in Switzerland and dreaming of owning a property in France?
-Good news: your situation offers you advantages that many investors envy.
+Do you live in Switzerland and dream of becoming a homeowner in France?
+Good news: your situation gives you advantages many investors envy.
 The historically strong Swiss franc, geographic proximity, and a more accessible French real estate market make this project a concrete opportunity.

-But between choosing the currency for your mortgage, the nuances of the Franco-Swiss tax treaty, and the banks' requirements for non-residents, the process can seem complex.
-This guide accompanies you step by step to transform your project into reality—without unpleasant surprises.
+However, between choosing the currency for your mortgage, the subtleties of the France–Switzerland tax treaty, and bank requirements for non-residents, the process can seem complex.
+This guide supports you step by step to turn your project into reality — without unpleasant surprises.

 Why invest in France from Switzerland?

 The Swiss franc works in your favor.
-Historically, the CHF appreciates against the euro over the long term.
+Historically, the CHF has appreciated against the euro over the long term.
 This structural trend mechanically increases your purchasing power in the eurozone and makes French properties more accessible than they were a few years ago.

-Portfolio diversification is another compelling argument.
-By investing in France, you distribute your wealth between two stable economies, two currencies, and two real estate markets with different dynamics.
-This strategy protects your assets against the fluctuations of a single market.
+Wealth diversification is another strong argument.
+By investing in France, you spread your assets across two stable economies, two currencies, and two real estate markets with different dynamics.
+This strategy protects your assets against the volatility of a single market.

-💡 Remember: A rental investment in France can generate gross returns of 4 to 7% depending on the city, compared to 2 to 3% in Switzerland—while benefiting from leverage through the mortgage.
+💡 Key takeaway: A rental investment in France can generate gross yields of 4% to 7% depending on the city, versus 2% to 3% in Switzerland — while benefiting from leverage through a mortgage.

 Financing: mortgage in CHF or euros?

 The choice of currency is strategic.
-As a Swiss resident or cross-border commuter, you have access to an option few investors possess: the currency loan, repayable in Swiss francs.
+As a Swiss resident or cross-border worker, you have access to an option few investors have: a foreign-currency mortgage, repayable in Swiss francs.

-The loan in CHF presents a major advantage: your income and your monthly payments are in the same currency.
-You eliminate the monthly exchange risk.
+A CHF mortgage offers a major advantage: your income and your monthly payments are in the same currency.
+You eliminate monthly exchange-rate risk.
 Rates for this type of mortgage are generally lower than those offered in euros by French banks.

-The loan in euros remains relevant if you are considering a rental investment.
-The rents received will be in euros, so it makes sense to repay in the same currency.
-In February 2026, average rates are around 3.13% over 15 years, 3.26% over 20 years, and 3.35% over 25 years.
-The best profiles can negotiate rates close to 3%.
-French banks also offer access to the Zero Interest Loan (PTZ) for first-time homebuyers in a primary residence.
+A euro mortgage remains relevant if you are planning a rental investment.
+The rents you receive will be in euros, so it is logical to repay in the same currency.
+In February 2026, average rates stand at around 3.13% over 15 years, 3.26% over 20 years, and 3.35% over 25 years.
+The strongest profiles can negotiate rates close to 3%.
+French banks also provide access to the interest-free Mortgage (PTZ) for first-time buyers of a primary residence.

-The required personal contribution varies according to the circuit.
-Traditional banks generally require 20 to 30% from Swiss residents for a rental investment.
-However, Invexa works with specialized banking partners who accept contributions of 10 to 20%, conditions similar to those of French residents.
+The required down payment varies by channel.
+Traditional banks generally require 20% to 30% from Swiss residents for a rental investment.
+However, Invexa works with specialized banking partners that accept down payments of 10% to 20%, conditions similar to those for French residents.

-✅ Good to know: Thanks to Invexa's network of banking partners, you can access the best market conditions and finance up to 80-90% of your purchase, compared to 60-70% with traditional circuits.
+✅ Good to know: Thanks to Invexa’s network of banking partners, you can access the best market conditions and finance up to 80–90% of your purchase, versus 60–70% through traditional channels.

-⚠️ Attention: Your 2nd or 3rd pillar can be used as a contribution for the purchase of your primary residence.
-However, the withdrawn capital will be taxed in France—plan for this expense in your budget.
+⚠️ Important: Your 2nd or 3rd pillar can be used as a down payment for purchasing your primary residence.
+However, the withdrawn capital will be taxed in France — plan for this cost in your budget.

-French regional banks (Crédit Agricole des Savoie, CIC, Crédit Mutuel, Caisse d'Épargne) offer specific deals for cross-border commuters.
-Some even allow mixing currencies: 50% in CHF, 50% in EUR.
+French regional banks (Crédit Agricole des Savoie, CIC, Crédit Mutuel, Caisse d'Épargne) offer specific solutions for cross-border workers.
+Some even allow mixed currencies: 50% in CHF, 50% in EUR.

-To delve deeper into the general conditions of expatriate mortgages, consult our comprehensive guide on real estate mortgages for expatriates.
+To explore general expatriate mortgage conditions in more detail, read our complete guide to real estate mortgages for expatriates.

 The good news: you will not be taxed twice.
-The Franco-Swiss tax treaty of September 9, 1966, amended several times, establishes clear rules to avoid this situation.
+The France–Switzerland tax treaty of September 9, 1966, amended several times, sets clear rules to avoid this situation.

 Fundamental principle: Real estate income is taxed in the country where the property is located.
-If you buy an apartment in Lyon, your rental income will be taxed in France, according to French tax law.
-Switzerland exempts these incomes from its tax—but may consider them to calculate the rate applicable to your other income (known as the "effective rate" method).
+If you buy an apartment in Lyon, your rental income will be taxed in France, under French tax law.
+Switzerland exempts this income from its own tax — but may take it into account to calculate the rate applicable to your other income (the so-called “effective rate” method).

-For real estate income in France, you will be subject to a minimum rate of 20% (or 30% beyond €27,478 of net income).
-Good news for Swiss residents: unlike expatriates outside Europe (USA, Singapore...), you are exempt from social levies (17.2%) on your French real estate income, thanks to Swiss-EU bilateral agreements.
-Only income tax applies—a significant tax advantage.
+For rental income in France, you will be subject to the minimum rate of 20% (or 30% above €27,478 of net income).
+Good news for Swiss residents: unlike expatriates outside Europe (USA, Singapore, etc.), you are exempt from social charges (17.2%) on your French rental income, thanks to Switzerland-EU bilateral agreements.
+Only income tax applies — a significant tax advantage.

-The LMNP scheme (Non-Professional Furnished Rental) can further reduce this taxation through property depreciation.
-Our article on taxation of real estate income for non-residents details these mechanisms.
+The LMNP regime (Non-Professional Furnished Rental) can reduce this taxation further thanks to property depreciation.
+Our article on rental income taxation for non-residents details these mechanisms.

-Real estate capital gains are also taxed in France upon resale.
-According to article 15 of the convention, a Swiss resident benefits from the same rate as a French resident—a benefit confirmed by the Council of State.
+Capital gains on real estate are also taxed in France upon resale.
+Under Article 15 of the treaty, a Swiss resident benefits from the same rate as a French resident — an advantage confirmed by the Conseil d'État.

 📋 Tax checklist: